 - Assigning the right resources to the right tasks

 In this context, apart from all the above-mentioned things that must be considered before allocating resources to project tasks, also the priorities and the complexity level of tasks must be kept in mind.
+To ensure maximum productivity and efficiency, the tasks assigned to team members should be neither too complex, nor too simple for them.
+Taking this data into account is a really demanding task when there is a large pool of globally distributed resources.

 - Controlling the consumption of raw materials